block-hczhai/block2-preview/docs/source/user/dmrg-scf.rst

 .. highlight:: python3

-The following is an example python script for fully internally contractd MRCISD with equations derived on the fly (using the FCI solver): ::
+The following is an example python script for fully internally contracted MRCISD with equations derived on the fly (using the FCI solver): ::

     # need first import numpy (before pyblock2)